gmtfonseca/arremate/README.md

 ## Overview

-Simple desktop app to visualize multiple Facebook pages on one screen, mainly used to win auctions.
-Comments are scrolled down every second, thus, the user does not miss any important update.
+Simple desktop app to visualize multiple Facebook pages on one screen, mainly used to track auctions.
+Comments are scrolled down every second, allowing the user to keep track of all bids.

 ## Project setup